konnerhorton/bedrock-ge/README.md

 Please feel free to:

-1. open an issue for feature requests or bug reports: [`bedrock-gi` issues](https://github.com/bedrock-engineer/bedrock-ge/issues),
+1. open an issue for feature requests or bug reports: [`bedrock-ge` issues](https://github.com/bedrock-engineer/bedrock-ge/issues),
-2. start a discussion in this GitHub repo: [Bedrock discussions](https://github.com/orgs/bedrock-gi/discussions),
+2. start a discussion in this GitHub repo: [Bedrock discussions](https://github.com/orgs/bedrock-engineer/discussions),
 3. or start a discussion on the Speckle community forum if that's more appropriate: [Speckle community forum](https://speckle.community/)

 All feedback and engagement with the Bedrock community is welcome 🤗